First Trimester of Pregnancy: Weeks 1 through 13 of Pregnancy

 - Vitamins A, B (Specifically B6 and B12), C, D & E

 Exercise can help prevent a number of pregnancy-related discomforts and ailments including lower back pain and gestational diabetes.
 Exercising during pregnancy can also help to regulate your mood, help position the baby, and prepare you for the intensity of labor.
-The recommended amount of exercise for a pregnant woman is 30 minutes each day, 4 times per week.
+The recommended amount of physical activity for a pregnant woman is 30 minutes each day, 4 times per week.

 Foods To Eat & Foods to Avoid